Morganton Day School Faculty and Staff

 Heide Putt, Math & Algebra

 Upon completing my Masters in Education, I began my classroom teaching career in a Montessori middle school classroom in Charlotte over 20 years ago.
 After teaching all subjects in the middle school program for 10 years, I moved into middle and high school administration.
 Teaching, especially at the middle school level has always been my first love and so I feel very blessed to have landed at Morganton Day.
 In addition, the Montessori philosophy and the IB philosophy of Morganton Day are very similar, so I feel quite at home here.
 Most recently, I have worked at WPCC teaching math study skills as well as tutoring math and science students.
 In my classroom I strive to create an atmosphere of mutual respect where every student feels empowered to ask questions and confident in their gifts both in and out of the math classroom.
-I look forward to getting to know all the students and families at MDS and becoming a member of this wonderful educational community.
+Each year, I look forward to getting to know all the new MDS middle school students and families as well as reflecting upon how the returning students have grown.

 Sarah Sawdy, Science